PearCoding/Ignis/docs/src/scene/lights.rst

    - |vector|
    - (0,0,1)
    - Direction of the light towards the scene.
- * - theta, phi
-   - |number|
-   - 0, 0
-   - Instead of :monosp:`direction` theta and phi given in degrees can be used.
  * - elevation, azimuth
    - |number|
    - 0, 0
-   - Instead of :monosp:`direction` the elevation and azimuth of a celestial object given in degrees can be used.
+   - Instead of :monosp:`direction` the elevation (in degrees above the horizon) and azimuth (in degrees west of south) of a celestial object can be used.
  * - year, month, day, hour, minute, seconds, latitude, longitude, timezone
    - |number|
    - 2020, 5, 6, 12, 0, 0, 6.9965744, 49.235422, 2